Those of you who have been reading here for awhile will know what I’m talking about, and some of you are going to learn a whole lot about me today. 🙂

 What happened?
 Where did you go, Kathy?
 What have you been doing?

 If I had a dollar for every time I’ve heard that….

 Well, to condense very briefly, all within a matter of a few months in the beginning of 2011, everything flipped.

 My husband had a sudden, and unexpected complete life threatening medical emergency that took me right out of work and into full-time medical assistance for an extended period of time.
 (He’s fine now, but it was quite scary for awhile).

-And the building where I had my office was sold to some other company, so all of us who rented office space from there were given notice to move out as the entire building was becoming something else.
-Sad day, as that was such a comfortable little office…
+And the building where I had my office was sold to some other company.
+Oh dear.
+So all of us who rented office space in that building were given non-negotiable notice to move out as the entire building was becoming something else.
+Sad sad day, as that was such a comfortable little office…

 And then another family member was having a sudden life threatening medical crisis, and needed immediate full-time care and assistance… which was the final blow to my days in Texas.

 I was completely exhausted and worn down from complicated messes that were everywhere, on every level of my life (those are giant topics of their own, for another day…), but you know… when there is a life-threatening medical crisis, there is no time to wait.
 Or to rest.